 YMMV: Inspector Morse

-Magnificent Bastard: Hugo deVries in 'Masonic Mysteries'.
-Basically spends the entire episode ten steps ahead of everyone, jerry-rigs Morse's home stereo to play really awful Opera (LOUDLY), sets Morse's house on fire with Morse inside, frames Morse using the Internet (in 1990, when few people even in-universe realised this was possible), and delivers some utterly fantastic monologuing and Deadpan Snarkery to boot.
+- Magnificent Bastard: Hugo deVries in 'Masonic Mysteries'.
+Basically spends the entire episode ten steps ahead of everyone, jerry-rigs Morse's home stereo to play really awful Opera (LOUDLY), sets Morse's house on fire with Morse inside, frames Morse using the Internet (in 1990, when few of the older officers realised this was possible), and delivers some utterly fantastic monologuing and Deadpan Snarkery to boot.
 The fact that he's being played by Large Ham Supreme Ian McDiarmid is really just gravy at this point.

 - Memetic Mutation: (Pop culture version) It's now widely joked that Oxford is a deathtrap, especially for academics, thanks to the frequency of murders on the show.